 Free, open-source forum software built by the community.
 Beautiful, fast, and extensible — made for communities of all sizes.

 The domain flarum.org was registered on January 31, 2013, through porkbun llc and uses Cloudflare for DNS and security.
-At 13 years old, the domain benefits from established credibility, accumulated authority, and a proven track record, contributing to stronger trust signals, SEO advantages, and a mature online presence that can positively influence rankings and user trust.
+At 13 years old, the domain has established credibility and a mature online presence, indicating a proven track record that boosts trust signals, accumulated authority, and long-term SEO benefits.

 Top Ranking Keywords